deeplearning4j/deeplearning4j/deeplearning4j-ui-parent/deeplearning4j-play/developerReadme.md

     - Each module implements the UIModule interface, which defines a set of routes, and how to handle page requests
     - Custom modules are supported: this is not enabled by default.
 See PlayUIServer UI_CUSTOM_MODULE_PROPERTY for details.
 - Internationalization (i.e., multiple languages) is supported, but not using the standard Play mechanisms
+- The main class and entry point is PlayUIServer

 ## Building Templates